Toward Functional and Non-Functional Evaluation of Application-Level Code Generation

 \subsection{Evaluation Pipeline}

-We evaluate application-level code generation with an end-to-end pipeline, as illustrated in the evaluation workflow (Fig. \ref{fig:eval-pipeline}).
+We evaluate application-level code generation under a controlled end-to-end pipeline.
+The purpose of this setup is standardized comparison across models under a fixed generation and testing budget.
+It is not intended to represent all practical development workflows.
+The evaluation workflow is illustrated in Fig. \ref{fig:eval-pipeline}.

 \textbf{Input.} First, for each target project, we provide the LLM with a concise natural-language requirement that captures the core functionality to be implemented.
 To ensure strict interface alignment and avoid evaluation artifacts caused by mismatched entry points, we also provide the reference repository’s expected module and package surface, guiding the model to generate a repository that conforms to the same API boundary.
-Given this requirement and the interface constraints, the LLM generates a complete repository from scratch.
+Given the requirement and the interface constraints, the LLM generates a complete repository in a single controlled pass.
+We use this setup to isolate base repository-generation ability without adding confounding factors from agent design, iterative repair policy, or tool-use budget.

 \textbf{Functional Correctness via System Tests.} We then evaluate functional correctness using system test suites.
 Specifically, we execute functional tests against the generated repository and compute the functional score as the pass ratio across all functional test cases, which directly measures whether the generated application behavior matches the reference implementation’s intended functionality.